niravnmore/softskills_assignment/README.md

 ### How to conduct in an Interview

 - Tell us something about yourself (3-4 mins)
-- Highlight your achivements that suits the current job needs
+- Highlight your achievements that suits the current job needs
 - Highlight your affiliation with reputed and well known organizations
 - Avoid being excessively obsessed with dates
 - Show what you are good at